Houdini 21.0 Character KineFX

 The character container contains the rig and all the character elements that the rig needs to be evaluated properly.
 The character can contain more than one of any given type of character element.
 For example, there can be 3 shapes in a character container.

-The operation of a character is “rig centric”, in that the rig determines the character elements that are needed based on the rig’s inputs.
-If a character container contains a particular character element, but that element is not piped into the rig as an input, then the element is not used.
-For example, there could be 10 shapes in a character container, but only 2 of them are inputs to the rig.
-In this case, the rig only uses the 2 shapes, but the user may wish to keep the remaining shapes in the character container for future use.
+The operation of a character is “rig centric”, in that the rig’s inputs determine the character elements that are needed.
+If a character container contains a particular character element, but that element is not specified as an input to the rig, then the element is not used.
+For example, there could be 10 shapes in a character container, but if only 2 of them are input to the rig, the rig only uses the 2 shapes.
+The user may still wish to keep the remaining shapes in the character container for future use.

 Note

-The term “character container” refers to a generic container that contains a piece of rig logic and the elements referenced by the rig logic’s inputs.
-In practice, a character container could be a character, prop, or asset.
+The term “character container” refers to a generic container that contains a piece of rig logic and the elements referenced by the rig’s inputs.
+In practice, a character container could be a character, a prop, or an asset.

 Character elements inside the .char character folder